 Stir with ice and strain into a chilled, Herbsaint-washed cocktail glass.
 Express orange garnish.

-I’ve found that it’s very easy to overdo both the Bénédictine and Herbsaint.
-Many recipes follow the Savoy model, which calls for a 2:1 vermouth:Bénédictine blend, but this 4:1 seems much better balanced (and probably helps to hold down the sense of sweetness.)
+I’ve found that it’s very easy to overdo both the Bénédictine and the absinthe.
+Many recipes follow the Savoy Cocktail Book model, which calls for a 2:1 vermouth:Bénédictine blend, but this 4:1 seems much better balanced (and helps to mitigate the sense of sweetness.)

-A variant I’d like to try substitutes white Lillet for the vermouth.
-The responders to Erik Ellestad’s writeup on Chrysanthemum at Savoy Stomp remarked on how well that version works.
-I believe it; I’ve often used Lillet interchangeably with vermouth, most notably in martinis, once even in a perfect Manhattan, and never with a bad result.
+I have heard that Lillet Blanc is a great substitute for the vermouth in the Chrysanthemum, though I haven’t tried it yet.
+I believe the claim, though; I’ve often used Lillet interchangeably with vermouth, most notably in Martinis, once even in a perfect Manhattan, and never with a bad result.

 “Chrysanthemum Cocktail” at cold-glass.com : All text and photos © 2009 Douglas M. Ford.
 All rights reserved.